Sud-ana/tcl_scripting/README.md

 Get the rows and column in sdc file to make it into a matrix
 ![Rows and columns from SDC file](/asset/Day_2_Get_number_of_rows_columns_in_SDC_file.jpg)

+## References
+* TCL Programming Workshop for VLSI industry by VSD.
+*